 The village film club screens a variety of entertaining and thought-provoking films at the Village Hall once a month between September and May.
-You can join for the whole season or come along as a non-member and pay on the door.
+You can join for the whole season or come along as a non-member and pay on the door – we welcome visitors, whether you are here on holiday or just passing through.
 There are free film notes and most feature films are preceded by a short film, in between which is an intermission for ice creams.
+We are a very friendly club!

 A short history of Youlgrave Cinema